 How does it work?
-In photography, we need to divide the frame into three parts equal in aspect ratio like 1/8, 2/8 and 3/8.
+In photography, we need to divide the frame into three parts equal in aspect ratio like 1/8, 2/8, and 3/8.
 Horizontal objects are placed on horizontal lines, vertical ones on vertical ones.
-The points of intersection are the points of semantic objects, where we place the most important thing in the picture: faces, eyes, subject centers.
+The points of intersection are the points of semantic objects, where we put the most important thing in the picture: faces, eyes, subject centers.

 19. When Shooting a Moving Subject, Leave Space in front of It in the Frame

-When shooting the runner, leave space to the frame in the direction of travel, this will make the photo more voluminous and logical.
+When shooting the runner, leave space to the frame in the direction of travel, making the photo more voluminous and logical.
 A picture in which a person is moving “to nowhere” will cause dissonance in the viewer.

 If the ball is in the center of the frame, it appears to be hovering.
-If there is more room above the ball, it appears to be flying upward.
-If there is more room under the ball, it looks like it is falling down.
+If there is more room above the ball, it seems to be flying upward.
+If there is more room under the ball, it looks like it is falling.
 You can see that there are many nuances in photography.🙂🙂🙂

-When we look at a person, first of all we find eyes.
+When we look at a person, first of all, we find eyes.
 The eyes are the most expressive part of the face.
-We see “eyes” even in cracks in the pavement and in the shadows.
+We see “eyes” even in cracks in the pavement and the shadows.

-Therefore, again, psychologically, it is best to always focus on them when shooting portraits.
-Before our eyes.
+Therefore, psychologically, it is best to always focus on them when shooting portraits before our eyes.

 21. Shoot Regularly

 Without constant practice, any knowledge is forgotten.
-If you studied English a year ago, and then did not practice it, your knowledge clearly could deteriorate.
+If you studied English a year ago and then did not practice it, your ability clearly could deteriorate.
 It’s the same with photography.

 The ability to take a beautiful shot depends on constant practice.
 Therefore, shoot regularly.

-It would seem that this is such an obvious rule, it is written in all motivational books and articles that I shouldn’t even have talked about it.
-But I don’t want to just give you some advice and breathe out calmly, this is not my way.
+It would seem that this is such a clear rule; it is written in all motivational books and articles that I shouldn’t even have talked about it.
+But I don’t want to give you some advice and breathe out calmly; this is not my way.

 22. When Photographing Someone, Imagine Yourself in the Client’s Place

-What kind of pictures would you like to get after the photo shoot?
+What kind of pictures would you like to get after the photoshoot?
 Of course, successful and super pretty.
-Such that they would not be ashamed to post on social networks.
-Those that will collect a lot of likes from friends.
+They would not be ashamed to post on social networks, those that will collect a lot of likes from friends.

-Each client has his own ideas, needs and wishes.
-Each client has his own tasks.
+Each client has their ideas, needs, and wishes.
+Each client has their tasks.
 The photographer’s job is to figure out these tasks and complete them with a photo shoot.

 Here’s an example.
-A girl approached me with the aim of making an erotic photo session.
+A girl approached me intending to make an erotic photo session.
 I invited her to a preliminary meeting and talked to her for several hours.

-It was an obsession that I had to gradually translate to another topic.
-I invited her to be her boyfriend for a second, who saw her nude photos on social networks.
+It was an obsession that I had to translate to another topic gradually.
+I invited her to be a boyfriend for a second, who saw her nude photos on social networks.
 Will he want her back after that?

 Naturally not.
-And we did a completely different photo session, where Maria, that was the name of the girl, appeared in a completely opposite image.
+And we did a completely different photo session, where Maria, that was the girl’s name appeared in an opposite image.
 Not accessible, but mysterious.
 Not naked, but stylishly dressed.
-Still sexy, just as desirable, but completely different from the way she wanted to appear in front of her ex-boyfriend.
+Still sexy, just as desirable, but completely different from how she wanted to appear in front of her ex-boyfriend.

 23. Make A List of Those Shots that You Would Like to Shoot

-This can be done in a number of ways.
-It is convenient for someone to simply save a photo on the phone, for someone to write it down in a notebook by hand.
-This is a matter of habit.
+It can be done in several ways.
+It is convenient for someone to save a photo on the phone and write it down in a notebook by hand.
+It is a matter of habit.